tensorflow/tfx/docs/guide/custom_component.md

 ### ComponentSpec

-The `ComponentSpec` class defines the component contract by defining the input and output artifacts to a component as well as the parameters that will be used for the component execution.
+The `ComponentSpec` class defines the component contract by defining the input and output artifacts to a component as well as the parameters that are used for the component execution.
 There are three parts in it:

-*   *INPUTS*: A dictionary of typed parameters for the input artifacts that will be passed into the component executor.
+*   *INPUTS*: A dictionary of typed parameters for the input artifacts that are into the component executor.
 Normally input artifacts are the outputs from upstream components and thus share the same type.
-*   *OUTPUTS*: A dictionary of typed parameters for the output artifacts which the component will produce.
+*   *OUTPUTS*: A dictionary of typed parameters for the output artifacts which the component produces.
 *   *PARAMETERS*: A dictionary of additional [ExecutionParameter](https://github.com/tensorflow/tfx/blob/54aa6fbec6bffafa8352fe51b11251b1e44a2bf1/tfx/types/component_spec.py#L274) items that will be passed into the component executor.
 These are